Kallalagar Temple: Legend

-As per Hindu legend, Sage Suthapas was taking bath in Nupura Ganga at Alagar Hill and did not pay heed to sage Durvasa, who was passing by.
-The enraged Durvasa cursed Suthapas that he would turn into a frog until he is redeemed of his curse by Sundararajar, who is also known as Kallalagar.
-Suthapas, who is named as ‘Manduka Maharishi’ because of his frog form, performed penance on the banks of river Vaigai, which is otherwise known as Vegavathi, at Thenur.
-Kallalagar descended from his abode in Alagar Hill to redeem Manduka Maharishi off his curse.
+As per Hindu legend, Sage Suthapava was taking bath in the Nupura Ganga water spring at Alagar Hill and did not pay heed to sage Durvasa, who was passing by.
+The enraged Durvasa cursed Suthapava that he would turn into a frog until he is redeemed of his curse by Lord Vishnu, who is also known as Kallalagar.
+Suthapava, who is nicknamed as ‘Manduka Maharishi’ because of his frog form, performed prayers and penance on the banks of river Vaigai, at Thenur.
+Lord Vishnu descended from his abode in the Alagar Hill to redeem Manduka Maharishi off his curse.
 Since days unknown, it is believed that Kallalagar comes to Thenur via Malaipatti, Alanganallur and Vayalur.
-In Thenur Mandap, the lord redeems the sage of his curse and leaves for his abode.
-"During Thirumalai Nayak regime (1623 to 1659 CE), in 1653 the Manduka Maharishi relieving ritual was shifted to Vandiyur village where the event is performed at Thennur Mandapam, built by Thirumalai Nayak himself".
+In Thenur Mandap, the god redeems the sage of his curse and leaves for his abode.
+During the rule of king Thirumalai Nayak (1623 to 1659 CE), in 1653 the Manduka Maharishi relieving ritual was shifted to Vandiyur village where the event is performed at Thennur Mandapam, built by Thirumalai Nayak himself.

 As per another Hindu legend, the presiding deity was worshiped by Yama, the god of death.
 He requested Vishnu to stay in the place and built a temple with the help of Vishvakarma, the divine architect.